-Fellows also spend three months rotating on the Child and Adolescent Psychiatry inpatient consultation-liaison service at Duke Children’s Hospital.
-Fellows round with multidisciplinary teams including psychologists and social workers in the multiple Duke intensive care units and regular pediatric floors and develop expertise treating infant delirium, eating disorder, and mood disorders among other diagnoses.
+Fellows also spend time rotating on the Child and Adolescent Psychiatry inpatient consultation-liaison service at Duke Children’s Hospital.
+Fellows round with multidisciplinary teams including psychologists and social workers in Duke intensive care units and pediatric floors and develop expertise treating infant delirium, eating disorders, and mood disorders, among other conditions.

-During the first year of fellowship and inpatient learning, trainees also develop psychotherapy skills during two outpatient therapy half-days.
-Fellows focus on psychotherapy in the Psychosocial Treatment Clinic, supported by weekly scheduled supervision and weekly didactics alongside psychology trainees, and also participate in the Duke Family Studies clinic, a unique training model that incorporates live-observed supervision facilitated by a two way mirror and computer console feed.
+Fellows also develop psychotherapy skills during two outpatient therapy half-days.
+They receive weekly scheduled supervision and weekly didactics alongside psychology pre-doctoral trainees.
+They also participate in the Duke Family Studies clinic, a unique training model that incorporates live-observed supervision facilitated by a two-way mirror and computer console feed.
 With teams of learners and weekly systems-based didactics, trainees acquire invaluable techniques and perspective on family system dynamics and pathology.

 Second Year Experience:

 Second-year CAP fellows devote their time to acquiring outpatient child psychiatry experiences.
-Fellows benefit from core clinical experiences at the Child and Development and Behavioral Health Center and continuing their work in the Psychosocial Treatment Clinic, and also enjoy protected academic time.
+Fellows benefit from core clinical experiences at the Child and Development and Behavioral Health Center and continuing their work in the Psychosocial Treatment Clinic; they also enjoy protected academic time.

-- Duke Center for Adolescent Substance Abuse Treatment (https://ipmh.duke.edu/content/cast)
+- Duke Center for Adolescent and Young Adult Substance Abuse Treatment